valtimo-platform/valtimo-backend-libraries/README.md

 ### What are the 'Valtimo backend libraries'?
 This repository contains:
-- A collection of Java/Kotlin libraries that together form the Valtimo backend
+- A collection of Java/Kotlin libraries that together form the Valtimo backend.
-- The `app:gzac` module, containing a Spring Boot application, used for library development
+- The `app:gzac` module, containing a Spring Boot application, used for library development.

-### Running the Valtimo libraries from source
+### Starting the Valtimo platform
 Starting up the Valtimo platform required three steps:
 1. Starting the supporting Docker containers: Keycloak and PostgreSQL.
 Instructions for starting the supporting services can be found [here](app/gzac/README.md#start-docker-containers-for-supporting-services).
 2. Starting the Valtimo backend.
 Instructions can be found [here](app/gzac/README.md#run-spring-boot-application).